matthiasGmayer/Math/README.md

 ## Features
 - Generic N-dimensional vectors
 - Generic MxN matrices
-- Functional operators, such as matrix multiplication and addition.
+- Operations, such as matrix multiplication and addition.
 - 2D Geometry, like lines, circles and rectangles
 - Linear Equation Solver